Do Go On - 533 - El Chupacabra

 The Mexican migrants attribute the carnage

-to the legendary Chubikabra.
+to the legendary Chupacabra.

-Mulder, a believer in the far-fetched,
+a believer in the far-fetched

 has convinced the grey-skinned

-blood-sucking creature is from another world.
+is from another world

-He's like, that sounds like an alien to me.
+he's like that sounds like an alien to me

-but I think the aliens in this story
+but I think the aliens

-are not the villains.
+in this story are not the villains

-What are you fucking talking about?
+what are you fucking talking about

-You've been kidnapped so many times on this show.
+so many times on this show

-Impregnated by an alien, still going, I don't believe, somehow.
+and still going, I don't believe, somehow.

 Her character goes through so much.